 The shoulder is a common body area to get sprains or strains covered by Medicare under the durable medical equipment (DME) benefit.
 Like any other external support device, a shoulder brace cannot be placed on top of existing wound dressings or equipment external to the body.

 Medicare will cover back braces if the patient suffers from kyphosis, scoliosis, or severe spinal curvature.

-Back braces are covered by Medicare because it prolongs the patient’s life.
+Medicare covers back braces because it prolongs the patient’s life.
 The severity of the condition gives them pain that can’t be treated without surgeries or procedures that could reduce their overall quality.

-Most patients will find relief with alternative treatments such as physical therapy or surgery.
-If you have just been diagnosed with degenerative disk disease or spondylolisthesis and your doctor recommends wearing it, Medicare will cover the back brace.
+Most patients will find relief with alternative physical therapy or surgery treatments.
+Medicare will cover the back brace if you have just been diagnosed with degenerative disk disease or spondylolisthesis, and your doctor recommends wearing it.

 Lumbar back braces are sometimes covered by Medicare when recommended by a doctor.
 The coverage is provided for up to two years.
 This helps the patient get used to wearing the brace, and it can be renewed after that point if needed.

 Medicare coverage for wrist braces

 Medicare covers wrist braces if they are medically necessary to treat a medical condition.
 For example, Medicare will cover wrists braces if the doctor has diagnosed carpal tunnel syndrome.